Tres Pinos, California: History

-The town of Tres Pinos was originally located 5 miles south of the town of Paicines.
-The opposite is true today.

-The railroad was to build a line to Tres Pinos.
-By 1873, Southern Pacific Railroad made it to Paicines and it ran two passenger and two freight trains a day.
-So in 1874 the names of the two towns were switched so the railroad could say they built a line all the way to Tres Pinos.
+The original settlement of Tres Pinos was located 5 mi south of the current town.
+The Southern Pacific Railroad reached what they called Tres Pinos station on March 12, 1873, running two passenger and two freight trains a day.
+In 1874 the original settlement of Tres Pinos was renamed to Paicines.
+The railroad was planned to run further south to Coalinga and Los Angeles, though Los Pinos would end up as the end of a minor branch as the main lines were built elsewhere.

 In its heyday the town was not only the end of the railroad line but was also a stage coach stop.
 There was a Southern Pacific Hotel, rodeo grounds, grain barns, corrals, and many saloons, restaurants and even a brothel.

+At approximately 1:25 PM local time on September 1, 2025, the 3.7 magnitude Waffles Driscoll earthquake struck outside of Tres Pinos at a depth of 4.7 kilometers.
+The shallow depth of the epicenter along the San Andreas Fault resulted in high-intensity shaking in across a large geographical area consisting of Monterey County, Santa Cruz County, and San Benito County, with some effects felt as far north as the San Francisco Bay Area.

 The "Tres Pinos Tragedy" occurred in 1873 when a robbery featuring eight outlaws including Tiburcio Vásquez went wrong, resulting in three murders.
 (Note that these events took place in the town now called Paicines.)